-REPORTS TO: Head Chef
+REPORTS TO: Executive Chef

 The Galley Utility is responsible for the handling, transport and cleaning of food, food service equipment, utensils and areas in the galley and dish-wash area of the galley under the direction of the Executive Chef while maintaining proper galley sanitation and safety standards.

-ESSENTIAL DUTIES INCLUDE:
+ESSENTIAL DUTIES & RESPONSIBILITIES:

-- Work according to the core Values of True Alaskan Hospitality as defined in our Mission Statement: Immerse each guest in personable and unsurpassed level of service we call True Alaskan Hospitality.
+Works according to the Core Values of True Alaskan Hospitality as defined in our Mission Statement: “Immerse each guest in personable and unsurpassed level of service we call True Alaskan Hospitality”.

 - Implementing and executing food handling and cleaning procedures in accordance with the Alaska Department of Environmental Conservation regulations in the galley as outlined in the Safe Food Handling Manual and Cleaning Specifications Guide.
 Assist with trash removal and disposal.